farshidbeheshti/job-aggregator/README.md

 ## Overview

-The Job Offer Aggregator is a robust backend application built with NestJS, designed to efficiently collect, store, and manage job offers from diverse providers.
+The Job Offer Aggregator is a scalable backend application built with NestJS, designed to efficiently collect, store, and manage job offers from diverse providers.
 It exposes RESTful APIs, enabling seamless access to aggregated job data.

 ## Key Features

-- **Automated Job Collection:** Gathers job offers from multiple sources.
+- **Automated Provider Integration:** Job providers are automatically registered and invoked into the job aggregator service (scheduler to fetch job offers), simplifying the addition of new data sources/providers.
-- **Resilience with Retries:** Implements retry mechanisms with **exponential backoff** for failed job fetching operations, ensuring data completeness and system robustness.
+- **Resilient Data Fetching:** Implements a **retry mechanism** with **exponential backoff** for failed job fetching operations, ensuring data completeness and system reliability.
 - **Data Management & Cleanup:** Handles soft-deleted data, with automated processes for periodic cleanup to maintain data integrity and optimize storage.
+- **Configurable Scheduling:** The frequency of job fetching and data cleanup is configurable via environment variables.
+- **Trackable Logging:** Logs are stored in the files (the folder `logs` at the project directory).
-- **RESTful API:** Provides a well-documented API for querying and retrieving job offers.
+- **RESTful API:** Provides a well-documented API with **Swagger** documentation at the `/docs` URL of the project.
-- **Scalable Architecture & Extensibility:** Built on NestJS, the project offers a modular and scalable foundation.
-Adding new job providers is straightforward adn easy (see the [guide](#adding-provider) below, how to add new provider).
+- **Scalable Architecture & Extensibility:** Built on NestJS, the project offers a modular and scalable foundation to add new job providers.See the guide below for adding new job provider!.

 ## Running The Project